 Like all markets, there are many different types of property investors with varying requirements and stipulations.

-Regardless of geographical and investor nuances, on the whole, buyers look for two key things: a high quality product which represents good value for money and secondly, excellent customer service.
+Regardless of geographical and investor nuances, on the whole, buyers look for two key things: a high-quality product that represents good value for money and secondly, excellent customer service.

 In many ways, this is half the battle and we have been lucky enough to work with some of the best UK developers.